LA-Xenomai/doc/doc/loongson-2k0500-en.md

 2. U-Boot loads uImage from nand flash
 3. Linux kernel mounts rootfs from nand flash

-### How to Make uImage
+### How to Build uImage

 ![](./img/mk-uimage.png)

-According to the following script to make uImage from Linux source code:
+According to the following script to build uImage from Linux source code:
 ```sh
 #!/usr/bin/bash
 cd $(LINUX_SRC_HOME)